Hüseyin Tevfik Pasha

-Hüseyin Tevfik Pasha (1832 in Vidin, Ottoman Empire (now in Bulgaria) – 16 June 1901 in Constantinople (now Istanbul)) was a Turkish mathematician and military adjutant representing Turkey in the purchase of foreign rifles.
+Hüseyin Tevfik Pasha (1832 in Vidin, Ottoman Empire (now in Bulgaria) – 16 June 1901 in Constantinople (now Istanbul)) was a mathematician from the Ottoman Empire and military adjutant representing the Ottoman Empire in the purchase of foreign rifles.
 He is remembered for his Linear Algebra (1882, 1892) which outlined some vector algebra including a "special perpendicular" (cross product) and properties of curves.
 The book title was precocious since the early vector algebra was generalized in vector space, and this concept later produced linear algebra.
 He is known as Tawfiq Pasha of Vidin or as Vidinli Huseyin, Tawfiq Pasha in Turkish literature.
 He served as Envoy of the Ottoman Empire to the United States.

 Life

 At age 14 he moved to Constantinople to study painting.
 In 1844 his schooling was in Euclidean geometry, he studied with Tahir Pasha.
 He graduated in 1860.
 Upon the death of his teacher, Tevfik took over his classes and began to instruct students in algebra, analytic geometry, calculus, mechanics and astronomy.

 Tevfik was sent to Paris and became associated with the Young Ottomans there: